fivetran/dbt_dynamics_365_crm/README.md

 | [`phonecall`](https://fivetran.github.io/dbt_dynamics_365_crm/#!/model/model.dynamics_365_crm.phonecall) | Model for phone calls in Dynamics 365 CRM, enriched with human-readable column names for fields with stringmap labels created as `<field_name>_label`. |
 | [`systemuser`](https://fivetran.github.io/dbt_dynamics_365_crm/#!/model/model.dynamics_365_crm.systemuser) | Model for system users in Dynamics 365 CRM, enriched with human-readable column names for fields with stringmap labels created as `<field_name>_label`. |
 | [`task`](https://fivetran.github.io/dbt_dynamics_365_crm/#!/model/model.dynamics_365_crm.task) | Model for tasks in Dynamics 365 CRM, enriched with human-readable column names for fields with stringmap labels created as `<field_name>_label`. |

+> **Note:** To extend beyond these standard models and create custom stringmapped models for your organization's specific entities, see the [Additional configurations](#optional-additional-configurations) section below.

 ¹ Each dbt Core transformation job run materializes these models if all components of this data model are enabled.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 For Quickstart users, the number of models will vary based on dynamic model generation.